Equitable Community Development

 Our Approach

-Our approach to equitable community development can help bring about communities that are healthy, just, and equitable with resilience to natural and other disasters.
-At the core is a sense of community.
-Communities care about their members; we want fairness for those we care about.
-We want them to have all the opportunities they need to thrive.
-Equitable community development promotes opportunity and resilience.
-Our focus is on the systemic and environmental inequities experienced by historically marginalized people due to their race and ethnicity, gender, socioeconomic status, sexual orientation, disability, and other attributes.
-We have firsthand experience and expertise in a variety of strategies being used internationally to promote economic, health, justice, and political equity.
-We believe that changing the systems and conditions that perpetuate or maintain the inequities and injustice they experience will require members of these groups and their advocates to lead, shift power, and drive the solutions.
+Our approach to equitable community development can help bring about communities that are healthy, just, and resilient to harmful change and natural and other disasters.
+At the core is a sense of community where communities care about their members.
+We want fairness for those we care about; we want them to have all the opportunities and resources they need to thrive.
+Our focus is on the systemic and environmental disparities experienced by historically marginalized people because of their race and ethnicity, gender, socioeconomic status, sexual orientation, disability, place of residents, and other attributes.
+We have firsthand experience and expertise in a variety of strategies used to promote economic security, health, and overall well-being for all.
+We believe that changing the systems and conditions that prevent people from thriving will require community members and their advocates to lead, organize, shift power, and drive the solutions.

 How We Can Help